This post may contain affiliate links, view our disclaimer for details.

 There’s nothing quite like a fresh glass of homemade bubble tea.
 Making homemade boba pearls is a fun activity and I love that you can make them any color or flavor you want.
 Here are a few more reasons we love this recipe:

-- Fun to prepare – while a bit time consuming, rolling out your boba balls from scratch can be a therapeutic process.
+Why We Love This Homemade Boba Recipe: If you’re as obsessed with bubble tea as I am, then you’ll love this recipe.
+While a little time consuming, rolling out your boba balls from scratch can be a therapeutic process.
 Make it a fun activity with friends or family!

 What are Tapioca Pearls?